 The 21st century is also called the industrial revolution era 4.0, which is the century of rapid development of science and technology that requires students to be able to adapt and follow these developments.
 The most important thing in 21st century education is to encourage students to have a deep knowledge base and understanding to be able to become life-long learners.
-Thus, the education system needs to consider a number 1 of aspects that are domains in 21st century education [4].
-21st century learning is required to be technology-based to balance the demands of the millennial era with the aim that later students living in the 21st century must master science, metacognitive skills.
-2e able to think critically and creatively, and be able to communicate or collaborate effectively.
+Thus, the education system needs to consider a number of aspects that are domains in 21st century education [4].
+21st century learning is required to be technology-based to balance the demands of the millennial era with the aim that later students will become accustomed to 21st century life skills.
+Students living in the 21st century must master science, metacognitive skills, be able to think critically and creatively, and be able to communicate or collaborate effectively.